ma-schulze/TrustLeech/README.md

 ## Running
 In general, the resulting images are all run using the provided QEMU version.
 More information is given in the respective `claims`.

+For many testcases, you need multiple terminal sessions.
+Therefore, if the artifact is accessed via CloudLab, we advice you opening a `tmux` session or similar.

 ## Misc
 The buildroot environment uses `ccache`.
 The cache is put in the top directory under `src`.